School Counseling - M.Ed.

 405 White Hall

-The Master of Education degree in School Counseling intent and purpose is to prepare students for employment as professional school counselors in K-12 institutions.
+The Master of Education degree in School Counseling prepares students for employment as professional school counselors in K-12 schools.

-Note: State/Federal background checks are required for practicum/internship experiences.
-See Program Coordinator for more information.
+State and Federal background checks are required for field-based experiences.
+See the Practicum and Internship Coordinator for more information.

 Fully Offered At: